pireddag/csvTable/README.md

 ## Warnings

-The function expects a file with a simple structure, where every row has the same number of entries, separated by commas, and **does not do any error-checking**.
+The function expects a file with a simple structure, where every row has the same number of entries, **separated by commas**, and **does not do any error-checking**.

+Any entry separator other than a comma will not be recognized by the `insert-csvTable` function.

 If using the shortcut triggers the warning widget (as one used it outside the environments where the shortcut is programmed to execute the `insert-csvTable` form), please close the widget before returning to editing your TeXmacs document, as the widget won't be closed automatically.

+## Test file

+The repository includes a short .csv file,`dataSchemeTable.txt`, which contains a 3x3 table.